 119 Tremont Rd., Tremont, ME 04612

 Town of Southwest Harbor

 26 Village Green Way, Southwest Harbor, ME 04679

 Licenses may also be purchased online through the Maine Department of Inland Fisheries and Wildlife's on-line hunting & fishing licensing system.

 The State of Maine Open Water Fishing Regulations handbook contains information about fishing regulations, including length, bag, and possession limits; safe eating guidelines; opportunities for children, and more.
 Receive a copy of this handbook when you purchase a fishing license or by calling (207) 287-8000.

-For detailed information about fishing in Maine, visit the Maine Department of Inland Fisheries and Wildlife website.
-Or, access fishing info for detailed information about cold-water fishing, warm-water fishing, ice fishing, and ocean fishing in and around Acadia National Park.
+For detailed info about fishing in Maine, visit the Maine Department of Inland Fisheries and Wildlife website.
+Or, access fishing details for detailed information about cold-water fishing, warm-water fishing, ice fishing, and ocean fishing in and around Acadia National Park.

 (Information from the U.S. Acadia National Park web site)